pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 unused_or_little_used_item { ---- }
 ```

+{% marginblock %}
+No, I do not know how to pronounce "cfgment"; I have only typed it, never uttered it.
+*Iä!
+Sheol-Nugganoth!*
+{% endmarginblock %}
 I call this ["cfgmenting"][] out code (as opposed to "*commenting* out code").

 Whether or not you choose to use comments, ["cfgments"], or just delete